 This might mean examining seismic activity to distinguish between a nuclear blast (which is very rare) and an earthquake, or examining radioactivity levels in areas where a blast or other nuclear activity is suspected.
 They'll look at other factors as well, including hydroacoustic, electro-optical, radio-frequency, infra-red, and other radiating sources.

 Scientific applications specialists are key to supporting the military intelligence community's monitoring of nuclear treaties, to ensure that no nuclear weapons are being used in violation of international agreements.

 Unlike the Army, the Air Force doesn't use military occupational specialty (MOS) codes but instead uses its own Air Force specialty codes.
 The job of a scientific applications specialist is not an AFSC, but rather a reporting identifier, of 9S100.

 According to the Air Force description, scientific applications specialists bring "unique scientific education, aptitude, and critical perspectives to solving complex technological and analytical problems."
 These specialists are a key part of any situation in the Air Force where in-depth knowledge of physical science is needed.

 Technical Skills for 9S100

 This job category calls for a wide array of very specific technical knowledge, including math, electronics, thermodynamics, chemistry, and physics expertise.
 Since these specialists will gather and analyze data to detect nuclear capabilities, their work obviously has huge implications for national and international security.
-The work they do also have major public health implications.
+The work they do also had major public health implications.

 The typical duties and responsibilities of the scientific applications specialist include using available technology to test and evaluate weapons of mass destruction.
 The data they gather will come from chemical, biological, nuclear radiation, and other sources, and will be processed and analyzed.
 They'll also work on improving existing processes to better detect nuclear weapon use.
 This job also requires clearance and routine access to top-secret material.

 Education and Training